This evening I went to see ‘The importance of nothing’ by the Pan Pan theatre group in the Project Arts Centre in Temple Bar.

-The other two prisoners (played by Andrew Bennett and Mark O’Halloran) hail from Limerick and Ennis, and bully poor Gerald calling him a racist and a bigot.
+The other two prisoners (played by Andrew Bennett and Mark O’Halloran) hail from Limerick and Ennis, bully poor Gerald calling him a racist and a bigot.
 He won’t be welcome at the world’s first prison gay pride parade.

-I knew of Mark O’Halloran from the film ‘Adam and Paul’, but I barely recognised him in this – gaunt, slightly hysterical and utterly brilliant.
+I knew of Mark O’Halloran from the film ‘Adam and Paul’, but I barely recognised him in this – gaunt, slightly hysterical and brilliant.
 Andrew Bennett as the sleazy Bike of Wing A in the prison is also outstanding.

-The staging was very simple – some table and chairs.
+The staging was simple – some table and chairs.
 The sound and lighting effects were used brilliantly to create mood.

 The silent prison guard ends the piece by reciting ‘De Profundis’ by Mr Wilde and it’s a very moving end to a wonderful play.